vasapol123/hw-bdd-cucumber-saasbook2e/README.md

-**Important:** You could use the following commands respectively to run your errends:
+**Important:** You could use the following commands respectively to test the application or start the application on your browser:

 ```
 $ cd ./rottenpotatoes/

-// For using Cucumber dependency in test environment
+// For using Cucumber in test environment
 $ docker-compose run --rm rails-cucumber

 // OR

-// For starting Rails application in development environment on http://localhost:3000
+// For starting the Rails application in development environment on http://localhost:3000
 $ docker-compose up rails-rottenpotatoes
 ```